crashoverride777/swifty-ads/README.md

 # iAds, AdMob and CustomAds Helper

 A helper class that should make integrating Ads from Apple and Google as well as your own custom Ads a breeze.
-This helper has been made while designing my SpriteKit game but it can be used for any kind of app.
+This helper has been made while designing my SpriteKit game but should workd for any kind of app.

 The cool thing is that iAds will be used when they are supported otherwise AdMob will be used. iAds tend to have a better impressions and are usually prefered as default ads.
 Whats really cool is that if iAd banners are having an error it will automatically load an AdMob banner and if that AdMob banner is than having an error it will try loading an iAd banner again.